Nexmo/station/_documentation/en/voice/voice-api/ncco-reference.md

 ## Notify

-Use the `notify` action to send a custom payload to your event URL
+Use the `notify` action to send a custom payload to your event URL.
+Your webhook endpoint can return another NCCO that replaces the existing NCCO or return an empty payload meaning the existing NCCO will continue to execute.

 ```json
 [